kmck/webpack-text-transform-loader/README.md

 ### Configuration

-The loader can take the following query options:
+Here are the things you can configure:

-* `prependText`: text to add to the top of the module
+* `prependText`: adds text to the top of the module
-* `appendText`: text to add to the bottom of the module
+* `appendText`: adds text to the bottom of the module
-* `transformText`: function that takes the `content` and loader `query` parameters as arguments and returns the new content
+* `transformText`: transforms the module by running the `content` and loader `query` parameters through a custom function that returns the new content

+You can specify these in the `textTransformLoader` section of the webpack config.
+If you prefer, `prependText` and `appendText` also work in the query parameters for the loader, but don't forget to pass them through `encodeURIComponent` to take care of any special characters!

 ### Usage

-In your webpack configuration...
+In your webpack configuration, use these query parameters...

 ```js
 {